texttechnologylab/textimager-corpus2wiki/wikidition/WikiditionAnnotator/README.md

-# Morph Marker
+# Wikidition Annotator

 This Extension is based on the [MediaWiki Extension](https://www.mediawiki.org/wiki/Extension:SimpleTooltip).
-It provides basic tooltip support as well as text highlighting based on predefinded word groups.
+It provides tooltips for key-value-pair information about words and scentences.
+Furthermore it provides word highlighting according to assigned key values.

 ## Copyright

 Copyright (c) 2015 Simon Heimler for the original Tooltip Extension Copyright (c) 2018 [Text Technlogy Lab](https://www.texttechnologylab.org/"), Universitaet Frankfurt for the modifications